Policy and Procedure

 - The University recognises that a supportive and developmental probation process is vital in providing an appropriate level of support and training for new members of staff on commencement of their employment.

-- This policy and procedure set out the University's approach to probation for new members of academic (Lecturing) staff, aiming to ensure the University meets its commitment to the fair, equal and consistent treatment of staff with regard to the probation period.
+- This policy and procedure set out the University's approach to probation for new members of academic (Teaching and Research) staff, aiming to ensure the University meets its commitment to the fair, equal and consistent treatment of staff with regard to the probation period.

-- HoDs and probationary Lecturers should read this policy and procedure.
+- Deans of Faculty, HoDs and probationary Lecturers should read this policy and procedure.

 - This policy and procedure relates to all newly appointed lecturers (who are carrying out both Research and Teaching) at grade 7 whose terms and conditions of employment state that their appointment is subject to a probationary period.
 As new members of academic staff, Lecturers are required to serve a period of probation before their appointment can be confirmed.